WailedParsley36/WailedParsley36/README.md

 Hi I am WailedParsley36,
 Currently developing desktop applications in C++ and C#.
-I made Mount Blue Cheats -> make new issue if you want to contact me

-I am a Senior Programmer at Detoken Games.
-I have my own "company" called Stohanzl Studios ->
-If you have an Idea on something send email on stohanzl.studios@gmail.com
+I have my own organization called [Stohanzl Studios](https://www.patreon.com/stohanzl_studios) which is my personal -> If you have an Idea on something send it on patreon or on email [stohanzl.studios@gmail.com](mailto:stohanzl.studios@gmail.com) and owner of [Detoken Games](https://www.detokengames.com) company.
 Know how to program in C#,C++,Python,Java,React,Blazor